getappmap/appmap-js/docs/setup-appmap-in-your-code-editor/navigating-appmap-diagrams.md

 ---
 layout: docs
 title: Docs - AppMap in your Code Editor
-description: "Learn to navigate AppMaps effectively.
+description: "Learn to navigate AppMap Diagrams effectively.
 Discover Dependency and Trace views to enhance code understanding and execution analysis."
-name: Navigating AppMaps
+name: Navigating AppMap Diagrams
 setup-appmap-ide: true
 step: 6
-redirect_from: [/docs/your-first-15-minutes-with-appmap/navigating-appmaps]
+redirect_from: [/docs/your-first-15-minutes-with-appmap/navigating-appmaps, /docs/setup-appmap-in-your-code-editor/navigating-appmaps]
 ---

-# Navigating AppMaps
+# Navigating AppMap Diagrams

 {% include vimeo.html id='916048549' %}

 ---

 **In this video**
-We walk through how to navigate within your AppMaps.
+We walk through how to navigate your AppMap Diagrams.
 We'll dive into the various sections of the AppMap view, such as the dependency view and the trace view.
 And we'll show you how to better understand your code execution by traversing your AppMap and how to link back to your code

 **Links mentioned**
 [Rails Sample Application](https://github.com/land-of-apps/sample_app_6th_ed/tree/codespaces-devcontainer)